 Irène was a very shy child who had to compete constantly with her parents’ powerful devotion to science.
 She felt they did not spend enough time with her.
 As she grew, Irène increasingly craved her mother’s attention.

-Pierre’s father, Eugène Curie had joined the household shortly after Irène’s birth.
-His wife had recently died.
+Pierre’s father, Eugène Curie joined the household shortly after Irène’s birth.
+His wife had died shortly before this.
 Grandpa Eugène, a retired medical doctor, soon became the young girl’s best friend and first teacher.
 They were both looking for sympathetic company.

 In 1903 Irène began school.
 Marie Curie wrote: